DanielKempisty/Data_warehouse_project_NYC_taxi/README.md

 - Supports filtering by **time, location, taxi type, and trip attributes**.
 - Designed for **data analysts**, but the Gold layer structure allows adaptation for **business reporting**.
 - Due to file size (~250 MB), the full dashboard is available via [Google Drive link](https://your-link-here).

-> The dashboard demonstrates how a **well-structured data warehouse** can enable insights without requiring changes to underlying data.

 ---